jeremyosborne/dnpk/src/core/simulation/battle-v2/README.md

         * Battle state is updated: the dead unit is moved dequeued from the survivors and enqueued into the casualties.
         * Event is reported with an updated battle state and meta data about the ending of the battle round.
     * go back to `Test:` for battle rounds.
 * The `battle:end` event marks the end of the battle.
-One army has one, one has been defeated.
+One army has won, one has been defeated.
     * Battle state is final and will receive no more updates from the battle module.
     * Battle state is reported along with any other meta data.
     * None of the original data structures passed in will be modified.
 It is now the job of the caller to take the battle results and apply any permanent changes to the official game state.